If you read the previous topics then you might have noticed the recurrence of one thinker.

 In the 1540s Aristotle’s treatise on poetry called Poetics becomes the major topic of discussion in Venice's intellectual circles.
 Titian’s friend, Pietro Aretino, who up to this time had only written comic plays, would now work on his first tragedy, “Orazia”, and Lodovico Dolce came to debut in 1547 in the same mode of representation.

-Titian's contemporary colleagues likewise went from referencing biblical stories to depict mythological motifs incorporated with drama and pathos, and drew inspiration particularly from Ovid’s Metamorphoses.
+Titian's contemporary colleagues likewise went from referencing biblical stories to depicting mythological motifs incorporated with drama and pathos, drawing inspiration particularly from Ovid’s Metamorphoses.

 Aristotle argued that...

 Since the re-discovery of Aristotle (c.
-1000 A.D.) the idea of imitation has meant a lot to the development of Europe.
+1000 A.D.) the idea of imitation has had significant impact on the development of European culture.
 Study of the Ancients began with Romanesque architecture in the 11th and 12th centuries - a trend that saw its peak in the High Renaissance when architects, painters and sculptors literally aimed at re-creating the Golden Age of ancient Greece.

-Ironically this movement birthed several masters which would later be praised by the intelligentsia for their "originality."
+Ironically, this movement birthed several masters that are today praised by art historians for their "originality."

 Poetry utters universal truths, history particular statements.
 For this reason poetry is more philosophical and more serious than history.